 www.ahcanal.org/ This website is for the American Healthcare Association, which represents the long-term care industry.
 It provides legislative and regulatory updates and advocacy resources.

 Changes to the Speech-Laguage Pathology Act

-Proposed changes to the speech-language pathology act concerning speech-language pathology assistants are currently published in the Missouri Register for comment.
+Proposed changes to the speech-language pathology act concerning speech-language pathology assistants can be read by clicking here.

 These amendments will allow fewer restrictions for speech-language pathology assistant practice in all employment settings, especially the schools, and will allow pre-service training programs at the universities to adjust their undergraduate programs to articulate with the credentialing requirement changes of SLP-A. This change will assist in the marketing of the credential as a career option.

 Since many members may be unfamiliar with the process of commenting on proposed rule changes, please note the following:

 Anyone may file a statement in support of or in opposition to [the] proposed amendment[s] with the Board of Registration for the Healing Arts, PO Box 4, Jefferson City, MO 65102, by facsimile at (573) 751-3166, or via email at firstname.lastname@example.org.
 To be considered, comments must be received within thirty (30) days after publication of this notice in the Missouri Register.
 No public hearing is scheduled.